Classes make it easy to create multiple objects that share property names and methods.

 console.log(p1.getBYear()); // 1995

-Subclass is a class which inherits both the properties and behaviors of the parent’s class.
+A subclass is a class that inherits both the properties and behaviors of the parent’s class.

-This prevents code repetition for objects that are similar but need some extra or more specific features.
+This prevents code repetition for similar objects that need some extra or more specific features.

 For example, we can extend Person to the subclass Student.